pytorch/rfcs/RFC-00xx-special-functions.md

 ### Special Functions

-There’s no formal definition of a “special function.”
+There’s no formal definition of a *special function*.
 Colloquially, and for the purpose of this RFC, a special function is a non-elementary function that has an established name and notation due to its importance and ubiquity.

 ### Elementary Functions

-Unlike “special functions,”  “elementary functions” have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function is one of the following functions:
+Unlike special functions,  *elementary functions* have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function is one of the following functions:

 * Power Functions
 * Exponential Functions